From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Background

 Large Language Models (LLMs) have emerged as powerful assistants in software development, enabling code generation from natural language prompts with tools like GitHub Copilot, Cursor, and model-driven agents quickly translating intent into code~\cite{jiang2024survey,10.1145/3747588}.
 These systems are reshaping engineering workflows, aiding in writing, testing, and documenting code by drawing on vast amounts of publicly available repositories and documentation~\cite{copilot}.

-\paragraph{Framework.}~Modern LLM-based code generation typically follows an agentic framework~\cite{zhang2024codeagent, wang2025agents}, where the model acts as an intelligent assistant, interpreting user intent, retrieving relevant information, and producing code snippets or entire functions as needed.
-This process often involves multiple iterations, with the model refining its output based on user feedback and additional context.
+\textbf{Framework.}~Modern LLM-based code generation typically follows an agentic framework~\cite{zhang2024codeagent, wang2025agents}, where the model acts as an intelligent assistant, interpreting user intent, retrieving relevant information, and producing code snippets or entire functions as needed.
+This process often involves multiple iterations, with the model refining its output based on user feedback or additional context.
 In this way, it can leverage off-the-shelf LLMs effectively without code-specific fine-tuning~\cite{dong2025survey, pan2025codecor}.
-However, to the best of our knowledge, there has been limited exploration of LLMs for code generation in the context of low-resource or DSLs such as those used in ZKPs.
+However, to the best of our knowledge, there has been limited exploration of LLMs for code generation for low-resource programming languages (LRPL) or DSLs especially for ZKP DSLs.

-\paragraph{Benchmark.}~As an important part of LLM-based code generation research, benchmarks play a crucial role in understanding model performance and guiding future improvements.
+\textbf{Benchmark.}~Benchmarks are a crucial component of LLM-based code generation research, playing a vital role in understanding model performance and guiding improvements.
 Currently, their accuracy and reasoning ability are usually evaluated on standard benchmarks on mainstream programming languages such as HumanEval~\cite{chen2021evaluating} and MBPP~\cite{mbppdataset}.
-However, evaluation tools for low-resource and DSLs remain limited, hindering comprehensive assessments of LLM performance in these contexts~\cite{joel2024survey, giagnorio2025enhancing}.
+However, evaluation tools for LRPLs and DSLs remain limited, hindering comprehensive assessments of LLM performance in these contexts~\cite{joel2024survey, giagnorio2025enhancing}.
 Code generation for ZKP programs exemplifies the challenges and opportunities in this space.
-Though benchmarks for low-resource languages~\cite{cassano2022multiplescalableextensibleapproach, yang2023intercode} and DSLs~\cite{liu2023verilogeval, abukhalaf2023codex} exist, to our knowledge, no standardized benchmark suite specifically targets ZKP code generation, requiring tailored benchmarks and evaluation strategies.
+Though benchmarks for LRPLs~\cite{cassano2022multiplescalableextensibleapproach, yang2023intercode} and DSLs~\cite{liu2023verilogeval, abukhalaf2023codex} exist, to our knowledge, no standardized benchmark suite specifically targets ZKP code generation, requiring tailored benchmarks and evaluation strategies.